Selena Gomez’s new beauty brand wants you to know you don’t need makeup

 When Selena Gomez teased the launch of her beauty line, Rare Beauty, to her 190 million Instagram followers back in February, she couldn’t have predicted how radically different the world would be when her products finally hit shelves, as they’re doing on September 3rd.
-The makeup line, which includes everything from foundation and concealer to creams and cleansers, will debut in more than 1,100 Sephora stores and Sephora stores inside JCPenneys, as well as on Rarebeauty.com.
+The makeup line, which includes everything from foundation and concealers to lip color will debut in more than 1,100 Sephora stores and Sephora stores inside JCPenneys, as well as on Rarebeauty.com.

 Gomez also couldn’t have predicted that her decision to use Rare Beauty to raise awareness for mental health would be more urgent than ever.
 Gomez, who has been open about her struggles with depression and anxiety in the past, revealed in April that she was diagnosed with bipolar disorder.
 In a recent interview about her HBO Max cooking show, Selena and Chef, she spoke of her struggles during the pandemic.